Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 *Genuine,* Dan realized.
 That wasn’t a show tear, that was a happy memory in liquid form.

 "Planet Lucent," Allison reported.
-"Habitable, the right class, right climate, right gravity, nobody else living there…there’s a small termite problem—" Julian snorted at that but Allison pressed on, "But that planet right there made the whole mission a success.
+"Habitable, the right class, right climate, right gravity, nobody else living there... there’s a small termite problem—" Julian snorted at that but Allison pressed on, "But that planet right there made the whole mission a success.
 We found a world that humans could live on, another Cimbrean."

 Somebody in the audience hollered a high C sharp, and that dragged everybody else into a riot of applause and congratulatory cheering that went on for nearly a full minute before Steve Lawrence finally managed to cool it back down.